tboxmy/articles-api/README.md

 ## Training Outline

-- **Overview of Laravel and PHP
+- Overview of Laravel and PHP
-- **Managing laravel projects
+- Managing laravel projects
-- **Laravel framework naming convention
+- Laravel framework naming convention
-- **Creating a new Laravel project and configuring database connection
+- Creating a new Laravel project and configuring database connection
-- **Model-View-Controller
+- Model-View-Controller
-- **Use seeder to populate database
+- Use seeder to populate database
-- **Routes and controllers
+- Routes and controllers
-- **Access Laravel API
+- Access Laravel API
-- **Introduction to Laravel Relationship - Many to one
+- Introduction to Laravel Relationship - Many to one
-- **Blade templating engine
+- Blade templating engine
-- **Pass data objects to a view
+- Pass data objects to a view
-- **Access Laravel web
+- Access Laravel web
+- Add, Delete, Update data
-- **Troubleshooting
+- Troubleshooting